aws-samples/serverless-patterns/glue-eventbridge-lambda-cdk/README.md

     ```bash
     cdk deploy
     ```
-1. Note the outputs from the CDK deployment process.
-These contain the resource names and/or ARNs which are used for testing.
+1. Note the output from the CDK deployment process.
+It contain the resources names and/or ARNs which are used for testing.

 1. Run unit tests: